top of page

 1. Check Upcoming Trainings: Find a training that fits your schedule.

-2. Submit Your Volunteer Application: Complete our volunteer application to start your journey with IL Pathways at AgeOptions.
-We’ll follow up with next steps once we receive your submission.
+2. Submit Your Volunteer Application: Complete our volunteer application to begin your journey with IL Pathways at AgeOptions.
+Our team will follow up with next steps once we receive your submission.

-3. Lead Workshops for Your Organization: If you wish to facilitate workshops through your agency, and your organization is not yet a Delivery Partner, please visit our Delivery Partner page or contact us to learn how to become one.
+3. Lead Workshops for Your Organization: Interested in facilitating workshops through your agency?
+If your organization is not yet a Delivery Partner, visit our Delivery Partner Page or contact us to learn more.

-4. Attend Training & Get Certified: Complete the required leader training sessions to earn your certification.
+4. Attend Training & Get Certified: Complete the required leader training sessions to earn your Class Leader certification.

 5. Start Leading: Once certified, you can begin scheduling and leading workshops.
-If you become a volunteer, we’ll notify you of available opportunities in your area.
+Volunteer leaders will be notified of opportunities in their area.

 FAQ